ĂŤndice de contenidos

 In the acoustics industry, it is crucial to tell the difference between acoustic isolation and sound conditioning, because both of them play fundamental but different roles in the management of an acoustic space.
 In today’s article, we explain this in detail with the help of our experts in acoustic quality.
 Read on!

-Shot of Jacob Kirkegaard in an anechoic chamber, the best representation of a room with outstanding acoustic isolation and conditioning.
+Image of Jacob Kirkegaard in an anechoic chamber, the ultimate example of a space with exceptional sound insulation and acoustic treatment.

 Acoustic isolation: Definition

-• Indirect transmission: It happens when sound is propelled through adjacent surfaces, affecting other walls, ceilings or floors.
+• Indirect transmission: Occurs when sound propagates through adjacent surfaces, affecting other walls, ceilings, or floors.

-• Structural impact transmission: Generated by motions that directly impact the building’s structure, such as steps, the use of electrodomestics or air conditioning systems.
+• Structure-borne impact transmission: Generated by activities that directly impact the building structure, such as footsteps, the use of household appliances, or air conditioning systems.

-• Residual transmission: Through openings like ventilation pipes, blinds or holes in doors and windows.
+• Residual transmission: Through openings such as ventilation ducts, shutter boxes, or gaps in doors and windows.

-In order to improve acoustic isolation, a variety of actions can be carried on, such as fixing or replacing deteriorated windows, improving the composition of the walls, or installing acoustic doors and windows systems.
-In cases of higher necessity, a completely detached room can be built with a floating structure that minimizes the transmission of vibration.
+To improve sound insulation, several actions can be carried out, such as repairing or replacing deteriorated windows, improving wall assemblies, or installing acoustic window and door systems.
+In cases with higher performance requirements, it is possible to build a fully decoupled room with a floating structure that minimizes the transmission of vibrations.

 Acoustic conditioning: Meaning

-The recommendations for acoustic conditioning will vary depending on the intended use of the space:
+Recommendations for acoustic treatment vary depending on the use and other characteristics of the space:

-• Music halls: 10% of the surface covered by sound absorbing material is necessary for acceptable hearing.
+• Music rooms: 10% of the total surface area of walls and ceiling covered with absorbent material for acceptable listening.

 Differences between Sound Isolation and Acoustic Conditioning